-But on Friday, June 23, almost one hundred people gathered at Keiser University in Sarasota, Florida to celebrate a group of young men and women – Angel included – for being leaders in Eckerd Kids’ Project Bridge program.
+But on Friday, June 23, almost one hundred people gathered at Keiser University in Sarasota, Florida to celebrate a group of young men and women – Angel included – for being leaders in Eckerd Connects’ Project Bridge program.

 Through Project Bridge, participants are given a unique opportunity to grab a hold of their second chance.

 “At first I denied the services through this program,” said Angel.
 “I didn’t think I needed help.
 I wanted to do this on my own, but that pretty much brought me back to my old and original habits.
 That was going to lead to me back in handcuffs.
 So, I decided to go ahead and see what could happen.
 I called Project Bridge up.
 They helped me get to where I am today.”

 Angel’s is a story mentors at Project Bridge have heard repeatedly.
 Still, they never tire of it.